-- What can I expect from therapy?
-Our first session will be about gathering information about your personal, family, and medical history and discussing what you are going through.
+In our first session I’ll gather information about your personal, family, and medical history and find out more about what you’re going through.
 I’ll explain the rules and limits of confidentiality and ask you to complete some paperwork.
 We will also start developing a plan, shaped to your needs and lifestyle, to help you achieve your professional or personal goals.
-I am the type of therapist who is very involved in a session and will ask questions and make comments and suggestions.
-I'm not the silent type who sits and waits for you to talk.
-I may also set homework.
+I am the type of therapist who is very involved in a session and will ask questions, and make comments and suggestions.

-- How long will I be in therapy?
 I don’t like to say ‘it depends’ but it really does.
-I have seen some people every week for 2 years and they continue to make progress and get a lot out of our therapy sessions.
-Others come for twelve sessions and feel they have made enough progress to get by and they know they are welcome to come back any time.
-As for couples therapy, as a rule of thumb, using the Emotionally Focused Couples Therapy model (EFT, in which I am trained) you can expect to make progress in 15-20 sessions.
+I have seen some people for therapy every week for 2 years and they continue to make progress and get a lot out of our sessions.
+Others come for twelve sessions and feel they have made enough progress to get by.
+They leave knowing they are welcome to return any time.

-- What insurance plans do you accept?
 I no longer accept insurance as I found that it could actually be a disservice to my clients in the long term.
-Firstly, insurance companies require proof of ‘medical necessity’ which means I have to provide a diagnosis that matches symptoms.
-Many people who benefit from regular therapy neither want nor need a diagnosis.
-Secondly, insurance companies have been known to suddenly decide to stop paying for therapy without notice which obviously causes a lot of stress and upset.
-As such, I provide a monthly bill to submit to your insurance company for reimbursement under your out-of-network benefits.
+By not taking insurance our sessions remain confidential and I don't have to send information about our work to your insurance company.
+Insurance companies require proof of ‘medical necessity’ which means I have to provide a diagnosis that matches symptoms.
+They also sometimes determine how long you can see me for.
+Many people who benefit from regular therapy neither want nor need a diagnosis. insurance companies have been known to suddenly decide to stop paying for therapy without notice which obviously causes a lot of stress and upset.
+As such, I provide a superbill (summary of what you've paid) for you to submit to your insurance company for reimbursement under your out-of-network benefits.